 4. Lastly, once you find your community, interact with each other.
 Plan regular activities; playdates, field trips, moms night out, a yearly All Saints or Christmas party.
 Attend Mass as a group and visit a local shrine.
 If you’re an introvert and just reading these sentences makes you wonder if your children will ever be socialized, don’t worry!
 Us extroverts usually like to step up and plan things.
 Can you moderate a forum?
 Send email reminders for events?
 Bring supplies to a party?
 That’s a big help too!
 If you have only a few members who enjoy planning, it is entirely possible that they will burn out, unless they are well supported behind the scenes.
 Consider leading a one time event; a craft group at your house, a backyard playdate, a group trip to a nature center.
 You might not mind it as much as you think and hosting regular craft sessions might become your niche.
 House too small?
 Many libraries or churches will let you use their facilities for free or a small fee.

 It can take a while to find or build up a community of like-minded homeschoolers, but for your sake, it’s just as important as any test or textbook.
 And if you can’t find your exact niche of homeschooler, expand your search a bit more.
 I firmly believe no mom, for her sake or her children’s, can be a homeschool island.
 Still uncertain where to look or how to proceed?
-Leave a comment or send me an email at kellymantoan (at) gmail (dot) com.
+Leave a comment (or consider homeschool consulting.
+I’d love to help you with your family’s homeschool as well as help you establish a homeschooling support group in your area.)
 And experienced moms, what advice do you have for newbies trying to connect with other homeschoolers?
 I look forward to reading your words of wisdom as well.